-Resolutions proposing re-classification of promoter shareholding must be supported with strong rationale.
-SES will also closely scrutinize whether the re-classifications sought fulfill the requirements stipulated in SEBI LODR Regulations, 2015.
 SES, as a policy, will recommend against proposals seeking partial reclassification of the promoter/promoter group shareholding unless compelling reasons provided.
-Further, SES is of the view that partial re-classifications are not in line with the spirit of law as individuals/entities belonging to a common set or group of promoters will be part of public as well as promoter categories.
+SES is of the view that partial re-classifications are not in line with the spirit of law as individuals/entities belonging to a common set or group of promoters will be part of public as well as promoter categories.